 If the adjuster promises to contact the supervisor for a review of the file, allow some time for that.
 The adjuster may come back with a better settlement offer.
 But if the adjuster is going to discuss the matter with the supervisor, agree on a specific date by which the adjuster will report back to you on the results.

 If you cannot get a reasonable settlement offer from the supervisor, ask for a written statement of the reasons for the insurance company's settlement position.
-This statement of the company’s position may be helpful to you in any further steps you have to take.
-One of those steps is to contact the claims manager, who is the boss of the adjusters and supervisors.
+This statement may be helpful to you in any further steps you take, like contacting the claims manager, who is the boss of the adjusters and supervisors.
 Get the name of the claims manager from the supervisor and repeat the process with the manager, describing the problem you have had with the adjuster and the supervisor.
 To avoid further hassles with a persistent claimant, the claims manager might authorize an increase in the settlement offer.

 An insurance company (your own, and the other party's, to a lesser extent) has an obligation to negotiate in good faith when resolving a claim, and when an adjuster fails to meet this obligation, it can be very costly for the company.
-So, bringing up the “bad faith" will certainly get the carrier's attention.
-Learn more about Insurers and “Bad Faith” in Injury Cases.
+So, bringing up the prospect of "bad faith" will certainly get the carrier's attention.
+Learn more about insurers and "bad faith" in injury cases.